ge3224/fcc/rwd/cp2-tribute-page/essay.md

 Sickles was no rookie when he arrived in New York City that year.
 He was already an established cartoonist who left his native Ohio because of the Great Depression.
 His friend Milton Caniff sent word about a job at AP.
 The two artists shared a studio in Ohio before work became scarce.
 Caniff left for AP the previous year.

-Not long after Sickles joined the AP staff, the need for ghost work on *Scorchy Smith* arose when John Terry fell sick from tuberculosis.
+Not long after Sickles AP's staff, the need for a ghost artist arose when John Terry fell sick from tuberculosis.
 Terry, brother of *Terrytoons* co-founder Paul Terry, created *Scorchy Smith* for AP in 1930.
 There was hope that Terry might recover and resume his work, but that hope was never realized.
 Terry died on February 27, 1934.

 Behind the scenes, Sickles kept *Scorchy Smith* in print for months while Terry convalesced.
 This continued even after Terry’s death.
 But then, there came a change in Sickles’ assignment.
 He would no longer be a ghost artist.